Fairexx-IT-Solutions/splitpage/README.md

 ## Credits
-Special appreciation to My intern Supervisor For pointing the needs to understand proper page structuring.
+Special appreciation to My intern Supervisor Forguiding me through the process when errors were encountered.

 ## License
 **MIT © Fairexx Solutions**